Ata Thambaycha Naay!

 Ata Thambaycha Naay! is a 2025 Indian Marathi-language drama film co-written and directed by Shivraj Waichal, and produced by Chalk and Cheese Films, Film Jazz, and Zee Studios.
 The film stars an ensemble cast including Bharat Jadhav, Siddhartha Jadhav, Ashutosh Gowarikar, Prajakta Hanamghar, Kiran Khoje, Parna Pethe, Om Bhutkar and Rohini Hattangadi.
 Based on a true incident, the story highlights the dedication and lives of employees of the Mumbai Municipal Corporation.
 The story has been inspired by an incident that took place in BMC in 2016 where 23 Class IV workers passed the 10th standard board exam that year.

 The film was officially announced in December 2024 and was theatrically released on 1 May 2025, coincide with Maharashtra Day.

 Plot

-A group of municipal workers in Mumbai, most of them sanitation staff, never had the chance to finish their education.
-With encouragement from Assistant Commissioner Udaykumar Shirurkar, they decide to go back to school and attempt the 10th standard exam.
+A group of municipal workers in Mumbai, most of them sanitation staff, never have had the chance to finish their education.
+With encouragement from Assistant Municipal Commissioner Udaykumar Shirurkar, they decide to go back to school and attempt the 10th standard exam.

 At first, they struggle to balance hard physical jobs during the day and studies at night.
 Some get discouraged, some fall sick, and others think of giving up.
 Their night-school teacher Nilesh motivates them to continue, reminding them of the dignity and confidence education can bring.

 Slowly, the group learns to support each other.
-Despite many challenges, they regain faith in themselves and prepare for the exam, showing that it’s never too late to learn.
+Despite many challenges, they regain faith in themselves and prepare for the exam, showing that it is never too late to learn.